lilblupig/curls/TESTING.md

 * All text sections and images display correctly across tested device widths.
 * All buttons display user feedback on hover.
 * All internal links navigate to the correct page.
-* There were div alignement issues in section 1, particularly with the diagrams, as a result of incorrectly applied Boostrap grid classes, this has been corrected.
+* There were div alignment issues in section 1, particularly with the diagrams, as a result of incorrectly applied Bootstrap grid classes, this has been corrected.
 * Numbered sections wrap correctly from linear on mobile to side by side on tablet and PC.

 **Result** - The page displays as expected across all tested device widths and all links behave correctly.
 All user feedback is as expected.
 There is no distortion of sections on mobile, tablet or PC.